Shoulder Warm Up Exercises

 Banded internal and external rotations

 You’ll need a theraband for this exercise.
 Tie it to a pole and tuck your arm into your side.
 Bend your elbow to 90 degrees and slowly rotate your arm out and in.
 This exercise warms up your rotator cuff, which plays an important role in the stability of your scapula during movement.

 You’ll also need a theraband for this one.
 Place one end of the band in each hand and slowly pull the band apart.
 This will target some of the muscles around your scapula and warm up your upper back.

 This exercise targets the serratus anterior muscle, which is very important for scapula stability.
 Use a theraband and place it around your wrists.
 Slightly abduct your shoulders and slide your arms up the wall keeping the force through the band.
 You will feel this around your shoulders and upper back.

-After these exercises it’s time to move onto some more sports specific drills like throwing or some gentle swimming strokes, or some shoulder press variations.
+After these shoulder warm up exercises it’s time to move onto some more sports specific drills like throwing or some gentle swimming strokes, or some shoulder press variations.
 If you do these exercises before activity your shoulder will be happy and healthy and ready to perform.
-If you’ve got any questions or have any shoulder pain book in with us or call us on 3352 5116.
+If you’ve got any questions contact our exercise physiologists today.

 Looking for more tips and ideas to help improve and maintain your bodies strength and mobility?
 Our dedicated and experienced physiotherapy Brisbane team are always ready to help you move and feel better!
 Contact us today by calling 07 3352 5116, emailing firstname.lastname@example.org or by booking today!